ipoizzen/Merge-of-Two-Intrusion-Detection-Systems/README.md

 To use the merged intrusion detection system, follow these installation steps:

-1. **Prerequisites**: List any dependencies or prerequisites required for the system to run, such as specific software or libraries.

-2. **Clone the Repository**: Clone this repository to your local machine using the following command:
+1. **Prerequisites**: PyChar (Preferred) and some libraries like pandas, numpy, matplotlib, scikit-learn and keras which will be shown how to download during the installation process.

 Setup Instructions
 To run the "Merging Two Intrusion Detection Systems" project and evaluate the accuracy of the merged intrusion detection model, follow these steps:

-1. Clone the Repository
-Clone this GitHub repository to your local machine using the following command:

 bash
 Copy code
 git clone https://github.com/your-username/merging-intrusion-detection.git](https://github.com/ipoizzen/Merge-of-Two-Intrusion-Detection-Systems.git
-2. Install Dependencies
+1. Install Dependencies
 Ensure you have the required dependencies installed.
 You can use pip to install them:

 bash
 Copy code
 pip install pandas numpy matplotlib scikit-learn keras
-3. Download the Trained Models
+2. Download the Trained Models
 Download the pre-trained models (dnn3layer_model.hdf5 and test_model.hdf5) and place them in the kddresults/ directory of your local repository.
 You can get the models from the respective sources:

 dnn3layer_model.hdf5: Download Link
 test_model.hdf5: Download Link
-4. Download the Testing Dataset
+3. Download the Testing Dataset
 Download the testing dataset for evaluation.
 The dataset should be in CSV format and contain the features and labels.
 Place the CSV file in the root directory of your local repository.

 You can get the testing dataset from the following link:

 Download Testing Dataset

-5. Run the Evaluation Script
+4. Run the Evaluation Script
 Run the Python evaluation script evaluation_script.py, which performs the following tasks:

 Loads the trained models.